-Telephone: 402-471-6500
+Telephone: 402-471-5400

-E-Mail: as.materielpurchasing@nebraska.gov
+E-Mail: ngpc.purchasing@nebraska.gov

 From the date the solicitation is issued until the Intent to Award is issued, communication from the bidder is limited to the POC listed above.
 After the Intent to Award is issued, the bidder may communicate with individuals the State has designated as responsible for negotiating the contract on behalf of the State.
 No member of the State Government, employee of the State, or member of the Evaluation Committee is empowered to make binding statements regarding this solicitation.
 The POC will issue any answers, clarifications, or amendments regarding this solicitation in writing.
 Only the SPB or awarding agency can award a contract.
 Bidders shall not have any communication with or attempt to communicate or influence any evaluator involved in this solicitation.